bendicsekb/openfoodfacts_datamart/README.md

 ![UML Screen Shot](https://github.com/bendicsekb/openfoodfacts_datamart/blob/main/images/product_facts_kettle.png)

 For the product fact tables we selected barcode, date of creation and pseudo from OFF_version_produit database.
 Then we use a combination of the sort and marge join transformation steps to join the fact with dimensional tables.
-In the product fact table we selected the sequential numbers of the dimension values replacing the original values with expectation of a barcode, which is an unique key by itself.
+In the product fact table we selected the sequential numbers of the dimension values, replacing the original values.
+The expectation is a barcode, which is an unique key by itself.

 3. Product vesrsion facts in Kettle

 ![UML Screen Shot](https://github.com/bendicsekb/openfoodfacts_datamart/blob/main/images/product_version_facts_kettle.png)

 For a product version fact table we selected barcode, date of creation, date of modification, pnns2, pseudo and nutrition score fr from OFF_version_produit database.
 Then we use a combination of the sort and marge join transformation steps to join the fact and dimensional tables.
-In the product version fact table we selected the sequential numbers of the dimension values replacing the original values with expectation of a barcode, which is an unique key by itself and nutrition score.
+In the product version fact table we selected the sequential numbers of the dimension values replacing the original values.
+The 2 expectations are barcode, which is an unique key by itself, and nutrition score.
 We don’t have a join for nutrition score as we degraded dimension and we use values from an original database.

 ## MDX code for the queries.